Chip and Joanna Gaines Get First-Ever Emmy Nominations

 Chip and Joanna Gaines have scored their first-ever Emmy nominations.

 Tuesday’s Emmy nomination for “Fixer Upper: Welcome Home” marks the first for Chip and Joanna Gaines, but not for their new network, which has already won a Daytime Emmy.
 In May, Magnolia Network series “Home Work,” which earlier this year came under fire after allegations from homeowners that hosts Andy and Candis Meredith had damaged their homes, was nominated for outstanding instructional and how-to program.
-The series took home the award at the Daytime Emmys ceremony last month.
+The series took home the award at the Daytime Emmys ceremony last month, meaning Magnolia Network is the most-nominated legacy Discovery brand this year, in just its first year of eligibility.

 A joint venture between the Gaineses and Warner Bros.
 Discovery, Magnolia Network first launched last July as part of the Discovery+ streaming service and the Magnolia app, and made its linear home on Discovery’s rebranded DIY network in January.
 Shortly after the merger between Discovery and WarnerMedia was sealed this spring, oversight of programming at Magnolia Network, which is headed up by president Allison Page, was moved under HBO/HBO Max content chief Casey Bloys.